SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ![](/assets/chapter-10-images/08.Print-triangle-03.png)

-Finally, we print the **bottom segment** of the triangle as this time the step of the for loop is negative one:
+Finally, we print the **bottom segment** of the triangle, as this time the step of the for loop is negative one:

 ![](/assets/chapter-10-images/08.Print-triangle-04.png)